What restaurants are open New Year's Day 2024? Details on McDonald's, Starbucks, Chick-fil-A

 Firehouse Subs: Hours vary by location

-This article originally appeared on USA TODAY: Restaurants open New Year's Day: Starbucks, McDonald's, Chick-fil-A
+This article originally appeared on Des Moines Register: Restaurants open New Year's Day: Starbucks, McDonald's, Chick-fil-A